-WRHS has a policy against sexual harassment.
-Sexual harassment by staff, students or visitors is not tolerated.
-If you feel you are the victim of sexual harassment, you should report the sexual harassment to the Compliance Officer.
-The Compliance Officer is the Principal and /or Assistant Principal.
+WRUSD has a policy against sexual harassment.
+SEE ACAA Sexual harassment by staff, students or visitors is not tolerated.
+If you feel you are the victim of sexual harassment, you should report the sexual harassment to the Title IX Coordinator.